solidblu1992/PlasmaCT/README.md

 bf must be unknown to the chain since whoever knows bf would be authorized to spend the new UTXO.
 Since the contract does not know bf, it must validate that BF = bf * G1.
 If this signature is not provided, then alpha may be known by the user s.t.
 BF = bf * G1 + alpha * H.  This would illicitly create coins.

 ### PublishBlock(bytes32 block_hash)
 The block producer publishes the current block hash to the main chain.
-The block format would look something like this:
+The block format would look something like the following.
+Note that all tx's included in the block are aggregated using the same techniques as MimbleWimble.

 Prameter | Type | Description
 --- | --- | ---
 blk_num | uint | Number of the block
-sig(0) | BLS | Aggregated signature for tx's in block, signing block number = 0
-sig(blk_num) | BLS | Aggregated signature for tx's in block, signing current block number sig_offset | uint | Total signature offset for tx's in block.
-Used to obscure groupings of inputs and outputs. outputs | {uint, BulletProof}[] | All outputs included in the block tx.  uint specifies current block number.
-BulletProof contains output commitment inputs | {uint, G1Point}[] | All inputs included in the block tx.  uint specifies the block number that created the input.
+sig(0) | BLS | Aggregated signature for the total block tx, signing block number = 0.
+Possibly used in future for aggregating historical blocks. sig(blk_num) | BLS | Aggregated signature for the total block tx, signing current block number sig_offset | uint | Total signature offset for the total block tx.
+Used to obscure groupings of inputs and outputs. outputs | {uint, BulletProof}[] | All outputs included in the total block tx.  uint specifies current block number.
+BulletProof contains output commitment inputs | {uint, G1Point}[] | All inputs included in the total block tx.  uint specifies the block number that created the input.

 ## Off Chain
 ### Send(inputs : G1Point[], outputs : G1Point[], bp : bulletproof[], signature : bls/schnorr, signature_offset : uint)